BDC Hamburger Icon

 1. Revenues are not profits.

 Contrary to popular opinion, sales alone do not drive profitable growth.
 Increasing sales is only one part of the equation.
-Your ability to manage production and operating costs is the other part.
+The other part is your ability to manage production and operating costs.

 Your revenue is the money your business brings in from the sale of goods and services.
-Profits are what’s left over on your profit-and-loss statement after subtracting taxes, interest, and the necessary fixed and variable business expenses related to running the business and creating its products and services.
+Profits are what’s left over on your profit-and-loss statement after subtracting taxes, interest and the necessary fixed and variable expenses.
+Fixed and variable expenses are related to running the business and creating its products and services.

 It’s possible to increase your sales but experience a profit decline.
 This can occur under the following circumstances: